MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/macros.md

 ---

 # C++/WinRT configuration macros

-Unless otherwise noted, these rules apply to C++/WinRT configuration macros:
+This topic describes the C++/WinRT configuration macros.
+Unless otherwise noted, these rules apply to all of the C++/WinRT configuration macros:

 * All files that are linked together to form a single module (`.exe` or `.dll`) must have identical macro settings.
 That includes static libraries.
 * All macro settings must be complete before including any C++/WinRT header file.